 Activating.Space is a new way of supporting people to easily deliver activities making better use of community space.
 We are lowering the barriers of entry to enable anyone with a skill to deliver a community activity, ensuring under-utilised space is made more accessible, and using technology to help people find relevant activities for them and their families in places local to where they live and work.

-Activating Space will help drive more value from community spaces, empowering management team and residents, and delivering more in local communities.
+Activating Space will help drive more value from community spaces, empowering volunteers, and delivering more in local communities.